rtgill82/nsis-printer/README.rst

 Enumerates the ports available on the current machine.
 The number of ports available are popped into the register ``RET``.
 The names of the available ports remain on the stack to be popped off by the caller.
-If ``-1`` is popped into ``RET`` then an error has occured and the error message remains on the stack.
+If ``-1`` is popped into ``RET`` then an error has occurred and the error message remains on the stack.

 AddPort